Susan G. Berning

 Manager of Business and Operations

-Donations to the “Woodrow Wilson House” are donations to the National Trust for Historic Preservation, a charity qualified as a 501(c)(3) organization.
+Donations to the “Woodrow Wilson House” are donations to the National Trust for Historic Preservation, a 501(c)(3) organization.
 Such donations are tax-deductible to the extent permitted by law.

 Woodrow Wilson House